Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/wilderness-weather-and-environment.md

 ### Special Floors

+### Slippery
-**Slippery:** Water, ice, slime, or blood can make any of the dungeon floors described in this section more treacherous.
+Water, ice, slime, or blood can make any of the dungeon floors described in this section more treacherous.
 Slippery floors increase the DC of Balance and Tumble checks by 5.

+### Grate
-**Grate:** A grate often covers a pit or an area lower than the main floor.
+A grate often covers a pit or an area lower than the main floor.
 Grates are usually made from iron, but large ones can also be made from iron-bound timbers.
 Many grates have hinges to allow access to what lies below (such grates can be locked like any door), while others